 If you plan on buying a car in South Africa, there three different kinds of car insurance in South Africa.

-If you plan on owning a car in South Africa, there are three different kinds of car insurance you can choose from to cover you or your car while driving in South Africa.
+If you plan on driving in South Africa, there are three different kinds of car insurance you can choose from.

 Comprehensive car insurance

-This is the most expensive cover and if you are getting financing on your vehicle, the bank will insist on comprehensive cover.
-This policy, as is implied by its name, provides comprehensive cover against fire, theft, collision, damage and hijacking.
+This is the most expensive coverage.
+If you have financing for your vehicle, the bank will insist on comprehensive coverage.
+This policy, as the name implies, provides comprehensive cover against fire, theft, collision, damage and hijacking.
 Comprehensive cover will also cover you from third-party claims.

 Limited car insurance

 Limited cover is somewhat cheaper than comprehensive and covers you for theft, fire and hijacking.
-It also covers you against third-party claims, but you are not covered for your vehicles’ damage in the event of a collision.
+It also covers you against third-party claims.
+However, you don’t have coverage for your vehicle’s damage in the event of a collision.

 Third-party car insurance

 Cheapest of the lot, third-party will only cover damage done to other people’s property.
-This is often not a very wise insurance choice except for really old vehicles that are only used on very few occasions.
+This is often not a very wise choice except for old vehicles, however.

-Insurers have recently introduced “pay as you go” insurance options for drivers who do not travel excessively.
-You can get comprehensive insurance on this plan at a much lower rate, determined by the average amount of kilometers you drive per month.
+Insurers have recently introduced pay-as-you-go insurance options for drivers who do not travel much.
+In fact, you can get comprehensive insurance on this plan at a much lower rate.
+The average distance you drive each month determines the cost.

 Submitting a claim

-If you are involved in an accident or other kind of incident and need to submit a claim, do it as soon as possible.
-Some insurers have a window that you must claim within and the same goes for reporting the incident to the police.
-Payouts on the claims will vary depending on the claim you are submitting for.
-Usually, the insurance companies will deal directly with the dealership, in the event of theft, or the panel beaters, in the event of a collision.
-The excess will need to be settled by you in order for the new or repaired vehicle to be released.
+If you get into an accident and need to submit a claim, do it as soon as possible.
+Some insurers have a window that you must claim within; the same also applies for reporting the incident to the police.
+Payouts on the claims vary depending on the claim you are submitting for.
+In general, the insurance companies deal directly with the dealership.
+The excess must be settled by you in order for the new or repaired vehicle to be released.